ata-crtl/emp-/README.md

 ---

 ## What is this?
- A compact, battery powered device that creates a rapid magnetic field colapse,radiating an electro magnetic pulse strong enought to inter fere with nearby didgital electronics.It is not a weapon.EDUCTIONAL ONLY
+ A compact, battery powered device that creates a rapid magnetic field collapse,radiating an electro magnetic pulse strong enough to inter fere with nearby digital electronics.It is not a weapon.EDUCTIONAL ONLY

 **KEY SPECS**